 - Pay obligated fees on time to your association.
 Make sure all fees are paid on time associations can put liens for these fees on homeowners who are delinquent.

 - Know your rights as a member of the association.
 As a member of the association, if you feel that the board of directors are not doing a good job, common areas are not being maintained, falsification of records, harassment, and overreaching occurring within the community, do not be silenced.

 Stone & Sallus, HOA attorneys represent disputes in Los Angeles.
-Call us for a free consultation with a law firm that understands HOAs.
+Call us for a consultation with a law firm that understands HOAs.